haskellfoundation/HaskellSchool/en/lessons/basics/modules.md

 Note, you can use qualifications even if a module is not imported as `qualified`.
 This highlights that qualification enforces a namespace, but we can always optionally declare the namespace.
-This is useful for resolving nameing collisions.
+This is useful for resolving naming collisions.
 In this example I will use ghci to demonstrate a name collision error.

 ```console?lang=haskell&prompt=ghci>,ghci|